Democratic candidates enjoy windfall of out-of-state cash, as liberal donors bet big

 Fundraising does not always determine winners.
 In 2016, the Clinton campaign and outside supporters out-raised Trump’s campaign and backers by nearly 2-to-1, yet lost.

-In Nevada, Heller’s campaign manager says he’s confident outside money won’t sway the election.
+In Nevada, Heller’s campaign spokesman says he’s confident outside money won’t sway the election.

 “The amount of money they are pouring in to buy this U.S. Senate seat is unprecedented,” Schipper said.
 “But make no mistake, this is Nevada’s seat and it’s not for sale.”